Article written by

 Meet with a counselor and get personalized guidance to the right types and doses of cannabis for your unique needs.Book an Appointment

 What Is Prozac?

 Prozac is the brand name of fluoxetine, a selective serotonin reuptake inhibitor (SSRI) antidepressant.
 SSRIs boost levels of the neurotransmitter serotonin in the brain of people who are deficient in it.
-Higher serotonin concentrations are associated with fewer depressive symptoms, better moods, and an increase in overall psychological well-being.
+Higher serotonin concentrations are associated with fewer depressive symptoms, better moods, and overall psychological well-being.

 Like all prescription medications, Prozac comes with the risk of side effects.
 One serious but rare side effect of Prozac is low blood sodium levels that can present as weakness and difficulty concentrating.

 Another possible serious side effect of Prozac (primarily when used with cannabis) is serotonin syndrome.
 This syndrome occurs when serotonin levels go into overdrive in the brain, resulting in a toxic excess.